Williams Study Away Basics

 - Familiarize yourself with this website.
 It is informative, thorough, and instructional.
 Answers to your questions are covered here.

-- Attend one of the three “General Information Sessions” held in the Fall.
+- Attend one of the two “General Information Sessions” held in the Fall.
 Meetings are announced in the Campus Daily Messages, WSO announcements, and notices are sent to sophomore email.
 Attendance at ONE of these meetings is MANDATORY.

 - Stop by the Dean’s Office and read and research the program literature and the evaluations from students who have studied away.
 This is a critical step when choosing where you want to study.